 My experience here in Portland led me to believe that every city needs a parking reform champion, at least one.
 The evidence is strong and the arguments are compelling.
 A generation of planners and consultants has had the opportunity to learn about the problems with 20th century parking policy.
 The housing crisis in our big cities has brought parking requirements to the forefront.
 I believe there’s an opportunity to foster a real parking reform movement and it can’t happen soon enough.

 The Parking Reform Network will be the backbone of that movement, providing information, materials, and support for parking policy advocates.
 We will build a library of parking regulations, articles, and literature; and we will develop a rubric for grading a municipality’s parking policy so they can be compared in an apples-to-apples fashion.
+[Update on this project available here.]
 This library will be a resource for city staff, planners, and academics as well as reformers, providing a trustworthy and up-to-date source for best practices and policy pilots.